Connecting Gateways and Clusters

 This simplifies configuration for features such as UserCheck, NAT rules, and VPN configuration.

-If the Security Gateway object already exists with a Tunnel IP address, use these steps to change it to a static IP address:
+If you have an existing Security Gateway object configured with a Tunnel IP address, follow these steps to change it to a static IP address:

 -